EarthEdSTEM/earthed-iot-programs-tutorials/T_Servo.md

 ---------------------------------

 In this tutorial, we will use [variables](https://launchschool.com/books/ruby/read/variables) to control a servo motor.
 A servo is a type of motor that can rotate to a given position then hold it.
-By using variables, inputs obtained from users or sensors can be stored and used to control when the servo moves and by how far.
+By using variables, inputs obtained from users or sensors can be stored and used to control the servo.

 ## Step 2 - Collect the parts. @unplugged
 Collect the parts